Nishant1016/stock-market-prediction/README.md

 An AI-powered stock market analysis dashboard built with **Python**, **Streamlit**, **TensorFlow**, and **Yahoo Finance**.
 The application allows users to visualize historical stock performance, analyze market trends using moving averages, and compare AI-generated predictions with actual stock prices through an intuitive interactive dashboard.

-> ⚠️ **Disclaimer:** This project is intended for educational and portfolio purposes only.
-It should not be considered financial or investment advice.

 ---